 Best Kids Sewing Machines

 As a kid, I always felt a sense of fascination watching my mom sew.
 She had an old classic mechanical Singer sewing machine and I would watch with a grin on my face as she spins the handle and the needle moves up and down, the fabrics move along the feed dog, and produce beautiful stitches.
-The sound of the moving parts on the machine was music to my ears.
+The sound of the moving parts on the machine was music to my ears so much so that I thought I had one of the best kids sewing machines (I’m not talking about toy machines).
 I remember spending hours trying to use the machine when my mom wasn’t around.
 I fell in love with sewing and have been sewing ever since.

 Kids today aren’t that much different from us.
 They might have their iPads and iPhones are spend an awful lot of time on social media.
 But there are a lot of kids asking for sewing machines so they too can sew their own projects.
 If your kid wants to use your sewing machine, this is a clue that you need to get your child a sewing machine for kids.